reflectoring/reflectoring.github.io/content/blog/2022/2022-04-24-comprehensive-guide-to-java-streams.md

 The `forEach()` method prints the elements of the list in random order.
 Since the stream operations use internal iteration when processing elements of a stream when we execute a stream in parallel, the Java compiler and runtime determine the order in which to process the stream's elements to maximize the benefits of parallel computing.

-The `forEachOrdered()` method processes the elements of the stream in the order specified by its source, regardless of whether we executed the stream in serial or parallel.
-In this way, we lose the benefits of parallelism if we use operations like `forEachOrdered()` with parallel streams.
+We use the `forEachOrdered()` method when we want to process the elements of the stream in the order specified by its source, regardless of whether we are executing the stream in serial or parallel.
+But while doing this, we also lose the benefits of parallelism even if we use parallel streams.

 ## Conclusion
 In this article, we looked at the different capabilities of Java Streams.
 Here is a summary of the important points from the article: